gantry/docs-old/Docs/wordpress/tutorials/custom_mainbody_layout.md

         .....snip....
 ~~~

 Save the file and your done!
-Now when you visit the template administrator, you will have a new option in your mainbody layout slider.
+Now when you visit the template settings, you will have a new option in your mainbody layout slider.